-- 3.4.1 All UK trained doctors have the training and competencies needed to complete venepuncture as part of their medical qualification. - 3.4.2 Internationally trained doctors may not have had the appropriate skills training which needs to be understood and managed by the local medical team
+- 3.4.1 All UK trained doctors have the training and competencies needed to complete venepuncture and phlebotomy as part of their medical qualification. - 3.4.2 Internationally trained doctors may not have had the appropriate skills training which needs to be understood and managed by the local medical team.

-3.5 Student Nurse training and skills
+3.5 Student Nurse training and Student Nurse Associates